jgroschwitz/GrAPES/README.md

 ├── evaluation                              # all evaluation modules
 │ ├── corpus_metrics.py
 │ ├── full_evaluation                       # full evaluation modules
-│ │ ├── category_evaluation                 # evaluation modules by set
+│ │ ├── category_evaluation                 # evaluation modules
-│ │ │ ├── category_evaluation.py
+│ │ │ ├── category_evaluation.py            # abstract class
-│ │ │ ├── i_pragmatic_reentrancies.py
-│ │ │ ├── ii_unambiguous_reentrancies.py
-│ │ │ ├── iii_structural_generalization.py
+│ │ │ ├── evaluation_classes.py             # classes for specific evaluations
-│ │ │ ├── iv_rare_unseen_nodes_edges.py
+│ │ │ ├── subcategory_info.py               # defines dataclass to store info about each subcategory needed by the evaluation classes
-│ │ │ └── v_names_dates_etc.py
+│ │ │ └── category_metadata.py              # subcategory info by category
-│ │ │ ├── vi_entity_classification_and_linking.py
-│ │ │ ├── vii_lexical_disambiguation.py
-│ │ │ ├── viii_attachments.py
-│ │ │ ├── ix_nontrivial_word2node_relations.py
 │ │ ├── corpus_statistics.py
-│ │ ├── run_full_evaluation.py
+│ │ ├── run_full_evaluation.py              # runs evaluations on multiple parsers
 │ │ └── wilson_score_interval.py
 │ └── testset                               # evaluation modules for the AMR test set categories ├── grammars                                # Alto grammars for structural generalisation ├── scripts
 │ ├── full_evaluation.sh                    # script we used for the paper
 │ ├── file_manipulations                    # various scripts for changing files
+│ ├── latex                                 # converts csv outs from run_all_evaluations to LaTeX table
 │ ├── preprocessing                         # preprocessing scripts for AM parser and AMRBART │ └── single_evaluation.sh
 └── amrbank_analysis                        # various scripts and modules used in the creation of GrAPES